yoyotv/Image-derain-via-CGAN/README.md

 * Using Adam optimizer will always cause the discriminator too strong, so we apply SGD in discriminator.
 Also, as long as the learning rate smaller than 0.002, the discriminator always overcomes the generator.

 * We tried different combinations between coefficients.
-It seems like the keypoint in this case is the relation between GAN,  ,VGG and Raw loss coefficient. e.g. Model 13 result is quite good (2019.06.15).
+It seems like the keypoint in this case is the relation between GAN,  ,VGG and Raw loss coefficient. e.g. Model 2, 13 result is quite good (2019.06.15).

 * Clip the GAN loss between 1e-10 and 1 could keep the GAN loss more stable.

 * Label switch did wrok in this case.
 Furthermore, it seems like the more label switches, the better performance we could get (Performance : 5 > 10 > 20, number is the switch frequency).

 * Applying Label smooth did not have a significant effect.

+* Maybe update generator twice then update discriminator might got a better result.
+We thought in this case, the discriminator is just too strong.
+Slow the discriminator down might lead the network to get a better performance.

 ## Results